 Walk 180 – Dean Woods from Cairneyhill via West Fife Way – 7.6 miles

 This is a semi-circular route starting in the village of Cairneyhill.
-It takes advantage of the nearby West Fife Cycle Way and network of connecting farm tracks and rights of way to reach the impressive Dean Woods.
-Once there you will experience Pitfirrane Dean – a deep gorge, before returning to the village via woodland footpaths and the quiet Pitdinnie Road.
+It takes advantage of the nearby West Fife Cycle Way and network of connecting farm tracks and rights of way to reach the impressive Dean Plantation.
+Once there you will experience Pitfirrane Dean - a deep gorge, before returning to the village via woodland footpaths and the quiet Pitdinnie Road.

 For a similar but shorter route try Walk 114 – Dean Plantation from Cairneyhill which is 4.3 miles.